A Strong and Simple Deep Learning Baseline for BCI MI Decoding: Related work

 \subsubsection{Recurrent Neural Networks and Transformers}

-Despite the rise of CNN-based architectures for MI-based BCI decoding, Recurrent Neural Networks (RNN) and Long Short-Term Memory (LSTM) architectures have been explored with limited success for BCI applications~\cite{luo2018exploring},\cite{wang2018lstm}.
-These recurrent architectures have evolved into transformers~\cite{vaswani2017attention}, and have also been explored for MI decoding in a couple of recent works~\cite{xie2022transformer},\cite{song2021transformer}.
+Despite the rise of CNN-based architectures for MI-based BCI decoding, Recurrent Neural Networks (RNN) and Long Short-Term Memory (LSTM) architectures have been explored with limited success for BCI applications~\cite{luo2018exploring,wang2018lstm}.
+These recurrent architectures have evolved into transformers~\cite{vaswani2017attention}, and have also been explored for MI decoding in recent works~\cite{xie2022transformer,song2021transformer,song2022eeg}.